Kimchi Probiotic Might Help You Poop Out Microplastics

 This research is exciting, but it is still early.
 The study was done in lab dishes and in mice, not in people.

 That means you should not think of kimchi as a proven “plastic detox” food yet.
-There are no human trials showing that eating kimchi will clear nanoplastics from your body.
+There are no human trials showing that eating kimchi will clear nanoplastics from your body, no matter how hard it tries to sound heroic.

 Still, the idea that food microbes can help deal with pollutants is powerful.
-It adds to other research showing that a healthy gut microbiome may help your body handle some toxins and chemicals.
+It adds to other research showing that a healthy gut microbiome may help your body handle some toxins and chemicals without throwing a tantrum.

 If you already enjoy kimchi or other fermented foods, this study is one more possible benefit.
-But it should not replace other steps you take to cut your plastic exposure in daily life.
+But it should not replace other steps you take to cut your plastic exposure in daily life, because your lunch should not have to do all the heavy lifting.

 Smart Ways to Add Kimchi and Fermented Foods